 I got the opportunity to make my very own Elusive Target for Hitman 2.
 These are missions that are only available for a limited time and the player has one chance to complete the mission.

-I chose from a list of concepts for targets, and I chose the serial killer.
+I chose from a list of concepts for targets, and I decided on the serial killer-concept.
 Together with a little brainstorming team, we came up with his motives and his M.O.

 I wanted the elusive target to stand out with a twist, and not be just a simple straight forward elusive target.
-I wanted the killer to have a unknown identity, which the player has to figure out before settling on the best way to eliminate him.
+I wanted the killer to have an unknown identity, which the player has to figure out before settling on the best way to eliminate him.
 I figured the most likely place for him to blend in would be a crowded place.
-The mission takes place in the Whittleton Creek-map.
-A Idyllic suburbs straight from the American dream.
+The mission takes place on the Whittleton Creek-map.
+An idyllic suburb straight from the American dream.
 In that map there’s a couple that has a neighborhood barbeque.
 This was the perfect place for the target to be, stalking for his next victim.

 The idea with a hidden target was totally new to Hitman 2, with the Mumbai mission being the only one to use something similar, where the player first has to find out the target’s identity.
 To figure out his identity the player has to eavesdrop on the conversations between the guests.
 I also placed two FBI-agents in the empty house next to the barbeque, who has a suspect in mind.
 The player can get a photo from them if they feel lost.